Eng-Hisham991/Flight-Status-Predictor/README.md

 ## Background

-How many flights are delayed/cancelled each year?
-We built a classifier using machine learning techniques that predicts whether your flight will be delayed or normal based on the airline, the destination city, the delay, the month, and the year leaving IAH in houston.
+How many flights are delayed/cancelled or be on time each year?
+We built a classifier model using machine learning techniques that predicts whether your flight will be delayed or normal based on the airline, the destination city, the delay, the month, and the year leaving IAH airport in Houston, TX.

+## Steps

+A web app used to predict flight status at IAH airport in Houston, TX.
+•	Data was downloaded from: https://www.transtats.bts.gov/DL_SelectFields.asp
+•	We used Python (in Jupyter Notebook) to implement Data cleansing, Random Forest Classifier within Scikit-Learn package.
+•	We used TABLEAU to create visualizations.
+•	We successfully got cleaned data consists of more than 80 000 rows using to feed our training model.
+•	Random Forest Classifier Model scores more than 92 % on the testing data
+•	Data and model were transported using Flask to a font end prepared with html, bootstrap, css and JavaScript.

+## Tools/Packages Used
+•	Scikit Learn (for models LinearSVC, Random Forest, etc..)
+•	Tensorflow.keras  (for transforming data)
+•	Pandas
+•	Numpy
+•	Matplotlib (and Seaborn)
+•	Tableau (For Visualization)
+•	Flask (For creation web application)

 ## Model Details